shopware/meteor-admin-sdk-example-app/README.md

 Everything else is just for setting up a basic app server.

+## DEPRECATION WARNING

+> ⚠️ This repository is considered deprecated and will be archived in March 2024.
+For the new version of this tool please go to [meteor-admin-sdk-example-app](https://github.com/shopware/meteor/tree/main/packages/admin-sdk-example-app).

 ## Initial setup

 1. Check out this repository somewhere locally.